-How to Add PHP-FPM Support on Apache and Nginx Web Server on Ubuntu 18.04
+Add PHP-FPM Support on Apache and Nginx Web Server on Ubuntu

-In this tutorial, we will explain how to enable PHP-FPM support on Apache and Nginx webserver on an Ubuntu 18.04 server.
+In this section, we will show you how to enable PHP-FPM support on both Nginx and Apache web servers.

 apt-get update -y